The best online secondhand shops

 Also great: REI.
 One of the biggest names in outdoor gear also runs a pretty robust resale program.
 You can also trade in old items and receive a gift certificate—perfect for cleaning out what you don’t need and finding affordable treats for outdoorsy loved ones.

-For Clothes & Accessories: ThredUp
+For clothes & accessories: ThredUp

 ThredUp organizes, assesses, and photographs items without the complications of peer-to-peer thrifting apps like Poshmark and Depop.
 Most of its listings include several images and honest ratings of an item’s quality in plain terms like “some wear” or “flawed gem.”
 If something doesn’t work out, you can send back purchases within 14 days for a refund or in exchange for another item.